-Educational Program or Assignment: Students may be required to participate in additional learning activities such as attending on campus seminars or lectures, writing reports or research papers, presenting original work that relates to the infraction, or any combination of the above.
-Educational programs or assignments include a date by which activities must be completed.
+Learning Activities: Students may be required to participate in learning activities such as attending on- campus seminars or lectures, writing reports or research papers, presenting original work that relates to the infraction, or any combination of the above.
+Learning activities include a date by which activities must be completed.

-Disciplinary Probation: Disciplinary probation is imposed for a defined period of time and is usually reserved for instances when the student has multiple, or repeated violations, or has committed a more serious violation of the Student Code of Conduct.
+Probation: Probation is imposed for a defined period of time and is usually reserved for instances when the student has multiple, or repeated violations, or has committed a more serious violation of the Student Code of Conduct.
 During the probationary period, any additional violation of the Student Code of Conduct could result in the student being suspended or expelled from the College.
 A probationary period can be any length of time, and for serious violations, can include the entire time a student remains enrolled at the College.